sharetribe/dumpr/README.md

 These ensure that both batch loading and streaming return exactly the same data in the same row format.
-This is the fundamental guarantee about data shape that the Dumpr abtraction aims to keep.
+This is the fundamental guarantee about data shape that the Dumpr abstraction aims to keep.

 For more information about clojure.java.jdbc connection pooling see:
 [http://clojure-doc.org/articles/ecosystem/java_jdbc/connection_pooling.html](http://clojure-doc.org/articles/ecosystem/java_jdbc/connection_pooling.html).